PhysicsRule/ObjTrackerGrapher/Readme.md

   1. Add the python environment 3.7
   2. Right click on the python 3.7 environment and install from requirements.txt for each program or do it with a virtual environment.(Ctrl+Shift+P), start typing the Python: Create Environment command to search, and then select the command.

- # To download the *.exe and associated files to quickly run:
+ # To download the *.exe and associated files to quickly run off of a flash drive:
+ 1. Download python (version 2 if you might want to mofidy the code)
+    a.
+Check : Add python in the PATH
+    b.
+Disable path length limit
+ 2. in VSCode:
+    a.
+Download Python extension
+      i.
+Create virtual environment : `venv`
+      ii. restart the terminal

- 1. Read Compiling.md
+ Read Compiling.md